odoo/documentation/content/developer/reference/frontend/fields.rst

      - optional. set if the maximum value is editable
    * - `current_value`
      - `integer`, `float`
-     - required. this is the current value of the progress from the field that is present in the view
+     - required. this is the current value of the progress.
+It can be the name of another field that is present in the view, or any numerical value set directly.
    * - `max_value`
      - `integer`, `float`
-     - optional. this value is used to set a maximum value from the field that is present in the view
+     - optional. this value is used to set a maximum value.
+It can be the name of another field that is present in the view, or any numerical value set directly.

 .. _frontend/fields/radio_field: